pyepics/pyepics/doc/installation.rst

 provide the latest versions, but the version on `PyPI`_ should be considered the reference version.

 PyEpics |release| works with Python version 3.10 and higher.
 It may still work with older versions of Python, but no testing or support is available for these.
-At this writing, automated testing is done with versions 3.10 through 3.14 on 64-bit Linux, though Pyepics is supported and regularly used on 64-bit Linux, 64-bit Windows, 64-bit Mac OSX with both Intel and Arm processors.
+At this writing (May 2026), automated testing is done with versions 3.10 through 3.14 on 64-bit Linux.
+Pyepics is supported and regularly used on 64-bit Linux, 64-bit Windows, 64-bit Mac OSX with both Intel and Arm processors.
 PyEpics should also work on Linux with ARM processors including raspberry Pi and may still work on 32-bit Windows and Linux, though these systems are not tested regularly.

 Prerequisites and Dependencies, Supported Systems
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Pyepics requires the EPICS Channel Access library from Epics Base
+Pyepics requires the EPICS Channel Access library from Epics Base Version
-Version 3.14.12 or higher.
-Using Epics Base 7.0.4 or higher is
+3.14.12 or higher - using Epics Base 7.0.4 or higher is strongly recommended.
-strongly recommended.
-More specifically, pyepics needs only to be
+More specifically, pyepics needs only to be able to find the shared libraries
-able to find the shared libraries *libca* and *libCom* (*libca.so* and
+*libca* and *libCom* (*libca.so* and *libCom.so* on Linux, *libca.dylib* and
-*libCom.so* on Linux, *libca.dylib* and *libCom.dylib* on Mac OSX, or
+*libCom.dylib* on Mac OSX, or *ca.dll* and *Com.dll* on Windows) from *Epics
-*ca.dll* and *Com.dll* on Windows) from *Epics Base*.
+Base*.

 For Linux64, Linux32, LinuxArm, Windows64, Windows32, Darwin64 (MacOS) on
 x86-64, and Darwin64 (MacOS) on arm64, pre-built versions of *libca* (and